 A continuous effort should be made to eliminate heat stroke deaths associated with football.
-Since the beginning of the survey through 1959 there were five cases of heat stroke death reported.
+Between 1931 and 1959 there were five cases of heat stroke death reported.
 However, these events were not routinely monitored during this period.
-From 1960 through 2016 there have been 143 heat stroke cases that resulted in death (Table IV).
-Authors believe that heat stroke deaths are preventable with the proper precautions and emergency management.
-Since 1995, 61 football players have died from heat stroke (46 high school, 11 college, 2 professional, and 2 organized youth).
+From 1960 through 2017 there have been 145 heat stroke cases that resulted in death (Table IV).
+Authors believe that heat stroke deaths are preventable with the proper precautions, early recognition and emergency management.
+Since 1995, 63 football players have died from heat stroke (47 high school, 12 college, 2 professional, and 2 organized youth).
 Ninety percent of recorded heat stroke deaths occurred during practice.
-During the most recent five year period from 2011-2015 there was an average of 2.2 heat stoke deaths per year compared to 4.4 per year during the previous five year period 2006-2010.
-This decline is encouraging and supports continued efforts to educate coaches, school administrators, medical providers, players, and parents concerning the proper procedures and precautions when practicing or playing in the heat.
-It is important to note that in addition to the two heat stroke deaths this year, the last two years there were two heat stroke deaths per year and in 2015 there were two deaths that were a result of athletes overhydrating in order to prevent heat-related issues.
-Prevention messages must go beyond hydrating but emphasize how to properly hydrate.
+During the most recent five-year period from 2013-2017, there was an average of 1.6 heat stoke deaths per year compared to 4.4 per year during the previous five-year period 2008-2012.
+This overall decline is encouraging and supports continued efforts to educate coaches, school administrators, medical providers, players, and parents concerning the proper procedures and precautions when practicing or playing in the heat.
+It is important to note that in addition to the three heat stroke deaths this year, there were two heat stroke deaths in 2014 and 2015 and there were two deaths in 2015 that were a result of athletes over-hydrating in order to prevent heat-related issues.
+Prevention messages must go beyond hydrating but emphasize how to properly hydrate, how to acclimate to the environment, how to acclimate to the addition of equipment, and achieve the appropriate fitness baseline for the intended rigors of practice.

 Heat stroke and heat exhaustion are prevented by careful control of various factors in the conditioning program of the athlete.
-The NATA has a heat illness position statement on their web site with recommendations for prevention (http://natajournals.org/doi/pdf/10.4085/1062-6050-44.3.332) (Casa & Cisllan, 2009) When football activity is carried on in hot weather, the following suggestions and precautions should be taken:
+The NATA has a heat illness position statement on their web site with recommendations for prevention (http://natajournals.org/doi/pdf/10.4085/1062-6050-50.9.07; Casa et al., 2015).
+When football activity is carried on in hot weather, the following suggestions and precautions should be taken: